 Lauren started gymnastics when she was 3 at a YMCA where she realized gymnastics was the sport she loved!
 When she was 4 she joined the pre team Level 3 at a local gym club.
 She began competing Level 5 when she was 7.
-She went on to win States every year at Levels 7, 8, 9, and 10!
-During the 2017 season, Lauren competed her second year of level 10.
-At the 2017 State Championships Lauren placed First in the All Around, First on Vault, Beam and Floor, and Second on bars.
+She went on to win States every year at Levels 7, 8, 9, and 10 twice!
+During the 2017 season, Lauren competed her second year of level 10 and at the 2017 State Championships Lauren placed First in the All Around again as well as First on Vault, Beam and Floor, and Second on bars.
 Lauren also won the All Around at the Region 6 Championships as well as took First on Vault, Beam and Floor and Second on bars.
 From there Lauren qualified to her second JO Nationals.
 Lauren had a great meet at Nationals where she was crowned the National Beam Champion with a 9.650.
 Also during the 2017 season Lauren competed in a compulsory elite qualifier where she obtained the qualifying score for Junior Elite.
 Currently Lauren is working on upgrading her skills for the 2018 season.
 In the future, Lauren hopes to qualify elite and earn a college scholarship for gymnastics. ~Thank you for nominating me!
 Lauren

 Hi I am 10yrs old and a level 10 training elite.I have 2 brothers and 5 sisters.I am so excited to be nominated for this award!I have loved gymnastics as long as I can remember.
 I was one of a handful of gils to win both level 7&8 regionals in region 3.This season I placed 3rd in the AA,1st on beam,2nd on floor and 4th on vault at level 9 westerns!
 The highlight of the meet, however,was not how I placed, but that I hit my bar routine.My oldest brother John died in December right before my level 9 season started.
 It was very rough and my bars suffered.John was always one of my greatest fans!
 He traveled to most of my meets and told everyone that I would be in the Olympics in 2024.My mom,5 sisters ,and I moved to Texas in May so that I could pursue my dream of becoming an elite gymnast.My dad and older brother still live in Oklahoma,but plan to join us next year.My dream is to be chosen for national, world and Olympic teams one day.
 A few of my favorite skills are my Ariel lay on beam, my tkatchevs on bars, working on my double twisting lay out on vault.